Lebanon Travel Advisory

 O D K E N H U T C

-Reconsider travel to Lebanon due to crime, terrorism, civil unrest, kidnapping, unexploded landmines, and armed conflict.
+Do Not Travel to Lebanon due to crime, terrorism, civil unrest, kidnapping, unexploded landmines, and the risk of armed conflict.
 Some areas, especially near the borders, have increased risk.
 Read the entire Travel Advisory.

-Country Summary: U.S. citizens in Lebanon should be aware of the risks of remaining in the country and review their personal security plans.
-U.S. citizens are urged to avoid travel to southern Lebanon, the Syrian border, and refugee settlements in Lebanon.
+Country Summary: U.S. citizens who remain in Lebanon should be aware of the risks and review their personal security plans.

 Terrorist groups continue plotting possible attacks in Lebanon.
 Terrorists may conduct attacks with little or no warning targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.